JEEVANJGA/Meet-up-event-planner-SrWDND-P1/README.md

 # Meetup Event Planner

-account creation, event creation, event display
+Account creation, Event creation, Event display

 The app must provide a form for users to create an account.